 8) Falling Into a Tax-Trap

 If your life insurance policy states three different people as the owner, the insured, and the beneficiary, then the death benefit could count as a taxable gift.
-For example, if a wife owns a life insurance policy on her husband and their adult daughter is the beneficiary, then technically the wife is gifting her daughter the policy proceeds should her husband die.
+For example, if a wife owns a life insurance policy on her husband and the adult daughter is the beneficiary, then technically the wife is gifting her daughter the policy proceeds if her husband dies.
 The person who makes the gift (in this case, the wife) will be subject to a tax if it exceeds federal limits.
 This situation could be remedied if the husband owned his own policy, naming his daughter as the beneficiary.
-However, if they live in a community-property state the wife would need to sign a waiver (as discussed earlier).
+However, if the couple lives in a community-property state, the wife would need to sign a waiver (as discussed earlier).

 People often make the mistake of only naming their spouse as a beneficiary, but what happens if the spouse dies before them?
 Or what if the insured and beneficiary die at the same time?
-If there is no living beneficiary, the life insurance proceeds will go into the estate and is subject to probate (this is a court-controlled process of wrapping up a deceased person’s affairs and proving the identities of individuals entitled to the deceased’s property.)
-This can be a very long process.
+If no living beneficiary exists, the life insurance proceeds will go into the estate and is subject to probate (this situation is a court-controlled process of wrapping up a deceased person’s affairs and proving the identities of individuals entitled to the deceased’s property).
+Probate can be a very long process.
 Another complication to having no living beneficiaries would be creditors.
-Normally life insurance proceeds are protected from creditors, but if there are no living beneficiaries then the proceeds can be open to creditor’s claims.
+Normally life insurance proceeds are protected from creditors, but if there are no living beneficiaries, then the proceeds can be open to creditor’s claims.

 10) Keeping Quiet